ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 ### Specifying HTTP method

-You can specify which HTTP method to use for an action in the `Map` statement:
+You can specify which HTTP method to use for an action in the `Route` statement:

 ```
 actions
-  .Map("/users", HttpMethod.Post)
+  .Route("/users", HttpMethod.Post)
   .UsingService<IUserService>()
   .UsingBody<UserItem>()
   .To((userService, user) => userService.Add(user));